January 29, 2014

 Diller Scofidio + Renfro Goes on Damage Control

 Some final thoughts on the Moma/Folk Art controversy.
-There will always be another job.
-But you have only one reputation.

 Courtesy Dan Nguyen via Flickr